Weed Alert: Knapweeds

 1800 680 244 or send an email to email@example.com

-- The knapweeds – genus Centaurea – have over 500 species, most originating in eastern Europe.
-Many are commonly grown in the garden – such as the cornflowers – without risk of weediness.
-However, others are noxious weeds both in Australia and overseas.
+There are over 500 species of knapweeds, most originating in Eastern Europe.
+Many, such as the cornflowers, are commonly grown in gardens without displaying invasive traits.
+However, others are weeds both in Australia and overseas.

-- Spotted knapweed, C. maculosa, is a major pastoral weed world wide, particularly in North America where it infests millions of hectares.
+Spotted knapweed is a major pastoral weed world wide, particularly in North America where it infests millions of hectares.